 3. Nepal holds its own against Bangladesh:

 I might be a little biased in putting two of the six moments from one same tournament.
 Still, Nepal being able to stand toe to toe with Bangladesh was symbolic.
 Symbolic of the leaps and bounce progress Nepal had made in the early 2010s.
 Nepal was rightly the underdogs heading into the game but had hopes of a miracle.
 Their first two games raised hopes of all Nepali —a total masterclass in the first and prevailing against the more formidable opponent, Afghanistan in the second.

-Nepal then finally played an ODI game when they toured the Netherlands for Two Match ODI series.
+Nepal then finally played an ODI game when they toured the Netherlands for the two Match ODI series.

 Nepal, making their ODI debut, were comfortably placed by Gyanendra Malla’s Half-Century at 85/1 chasing 190, lost their plot to taste their first defeat in ODIs.
 As they often do, Nepal bounced back to win the second one-day in a thrilling one-run victory.

 1. It had to be it……….
 Karan wins it for Nepal: